buddha-dharma/buddha-speaks-english/README.md

 # The Buddha Speaks English
-(1) "Now this, monks, is the Noble Truth of dukkha: Birth is dukkha, aging is dukkha, death is dukkha; sorrow, lamentation, pain, grief, & despair are dukkha; association with the unbeloved is dukkha; separation from the loved is dukkha; not getting what is wanted is dukkha.
-In short, the five clinging-aggregates are dukkha."
+(1) "Now this, monks, is the Noble Truth of dissatisfaction: Birth is dissatisfaction, aging is dissatisfaction, death is dissatisfaction; sorrow, lamentation, pain, grief, & despair are dissatisfaction; association with the unbeloved is dissatisfaction; separation from the loved is dissatisfaction; not getting what is wanted is dissatisfaction.
+In short, the five clinging-aggregates are dissatisfaction."

 — SN 56.11
 ## Sources